DavidGeeraerts/module_system_SysPrep/README.md

 - Open shell/terminal with administrative privilege
 - cd /D to module directory where module_system_SysPrep.cmd
+- parameters are seperated by a space; use double quotes if parameter has a space: *"parameter with space"*

 1. Paramter 1 ($CUSTOM_USER)
 	- String
 	- The user configured in the unattend.xml file